BorgwardtLab/SAT/README.md

 ![SAT vs Transformer](images/sat_vs_transformer.png)

-We show the updated SAT architecture compared with the vanilla transformer architecture above.
-We make the self-attention calculation in each transformer layer structure-aware by leveraging structure-aware node embeddings.
-We generate these embeddings using a structure extractor on the $k$-hop subgraphs centered at each node of interest.
-The structure extractor can, for example, be an arbitrary GNN.
+The SAT architecture compared with the vanilla transformer architecture is shown above.
+We make the self-attention calculation in each transformer layer *structure-aware* by leveraging structure-aware node embeddings.
+We generate these embeddings using a structure extractor (for example, any GNN) on the $k$-hop subgraphs centered at each node of interest.
 Then, the updated node embeddings are used to compute the query ($\mathbf{Q}$) and key ($\mathbf{K}$) matrices.
 We provide example structure extractors in the next figure.

 ### Example structure extractors